chef/automate/components/automate-chef-io/content/docs/elasticsearch.md

     weight = 30
 +++

-Migrating Standalone Automate 2 to an External Elasticsearch Cluster
+#Migrating Standalone Automate 2 to an External Elasticsearch Cluster

+##1.
 Setup your external cluster
 Install Elasticsearch on all of your cluster members using version 6.2.2, with the cluster_name set to "chef-insights".
-Elastic provides instructions for configuring Elasticsearch here https://www.elastic.co/guide/en/elasticsearch/reference/6.2/_installation.html.
+Elastic provides [instructions for configuring Elasticsearch here](https://www.elastic.co/guide/en/elasticsearch/reference/6.2/_installation.html).
 We will need the IP address of each node for the later steps.
-In my example it’s a 3 node cluster and the IPs are 10.1.1.11, 10.1.1.12, 10.1.1.13.
+In this example, it’s a 3 node cluster, and the IPs are `10.1.1.11`, `10.1.1.12`, and `10.1.1.13`.

-You can test that it’s working correctly like so
+You can test that it is working correctly like so:
 ```
 curl 10.1.1.11:9200/_cluster/health?pretty
 {